hettlage/salt-statistics-page/README.md

 ## Configuration for the Flask server

-The configuration files for the Flask server must be included in the `config` folder.
+The configuration files (`production.py`, `development.py` and `testing.py`) for the Flask server must be included in the `config` folder.
 Examples are provided for production, development and testing. *Do not put the configuration files under version control.*

 Essentially, the following property needs to be defined in each of the configuration files.